A Smart Gift to Leave to Physicians for Social Responsibility

 We Can Receive Your Commercial Annuity Tax-Free

-Banks and life insurance companies typically sell commercial annuities.
-They provide the owner with fixed or variable income based on commercial rates of return.
-Because commercial annuities are subject to income and estate taxes (and for larger estates, federal taxes), they are often considered among the best assets to leave to charity.
+Like retirement plan assets, commercial annuities provide for tax-deferred growth while the owner is living.
+Because distributions from commercial annuities are subject to income taxes, they are often considered among the best assets to leave to charity.
+Due to our tax-exempt status, Physicians for Social Responsibility can receive your commercial annuity completely tax-free.
 The best way to give a commercial annuity in support of our work after your lifetime is to name us as beneficiary.

 Making this gift is as simple as updating your beneficiary form with your bank or insurance company.
 You can designate us as the primary beneficiary for a percentage or specific amount.
 You can also make us the contingent beneficiary so that we will receive the balance of your policy only if your primary beneficiary doesn’t survive you.

-- Contact Amy Ciciora at 202-587-5227 or email@example.com for additional information on commercial annuities.
+- Contact Cheryl Talbert Sam at 202-587-5239 or email@example.com for additional information on commercial annuities.

 - Seek the advice of your financial or legal advisor.